 Now, you have learned all the benefits that you can get from obedience training, this brings us to the next question “when is the best time to start training your dog?”

 The Best Time to Start Training

 The first 16 – 20 weeks of your dog’s life is the most critical time to train him.
 In this period, his mind is exposed to anything that happens around him.
 Whether it is a good thing or a bad thing, your dog will absorb everything that he sees, touch, smile and hear.
-As a result, what will your dog become after an adult will be decided at this age.
+As a result, what your dog will become when he grows up will be decided at this age.
 During this period, you must introduce proper socialization and positive experience.

 Let’s start our obedience training by learning how to socialize your puppy.